 10 Best Winter Flowering Plants in India: Details and Care

-Flowers are the best gift of nature and we bring here the best winter flowering plants in India.
-During the winters, the other plant growth reduces and at this time flowers can be the best choice for your home and garden.
+Flowers are the best gift from nature and we bring here the best winter flowering plants in India.
+During the winters, the other plant growth reduces, and flowers can be the best choice for your home and garden.

 Annuals are the most common type of home gardens in India i.e., those that are grown during a season from seeds, expand, bloom, crop & exhaust themselves.
 The advantage of these seasonal flowering plants is a vast spectrum of color, size & shape.
-In less time, they fill the garden or balcony and can be quickly replaced.
-Annuals may be planted in beds, herbaceous borders, as an edge.
+They fill the garden or balcony in less time and can be quickly replaced.
+Annuals may be planted in beds, with herbaceous borders, as an edge.
 Winter is a crucial season in India, and various areas are influenced differently.
-The climate in the southern states for example, is temperate; the central Indian states are moderate, while the Himalayan states undergo a cooler climate.
+The climate in the southern states, for example, is temperate; the central Indian states are moderate, while the Himalayan states undergo a cooler climate.

 Petunias are the most common, most attractive, and most valued breed of garden plants.
 The flowers are trumpet-shaped and can be small or huge.
 Due to their multiple-colored flowers, they are used as decorative in the buildings.
 These plants are super easy to cultivate, and for their seeds to germinate they only need a decent amount of sunlight and well-draining, sandy soil.

 The seeds can be sown when the temperatures are low.
 These plants grow from 6 inches to 4 feet, making them suitable for hanging baskets and planters.
 They can be grown in tiny pots as they are low growers.
 The seeds are very small, so during sowing, one needs to take special caution.
 Before the seeds and water are sown, prepare the potting mix and allow the pot to drain.
 On well-drained soil, scatter the seeds and push them down gently.
 As they need light to germinate, do not cover them with dirt.